 Study findings point to a large disconnect between employees and their managers and senior leadership.
 While 80% of leaders say they are satisfied with senior leadership, only 43% of non-managers are satisfied.
 Satisfaction with leadership is particularly low in the areas of company culture and career advancement opportunities.
 Among the findings:

 - Less than half are satisfied with career prospects at their company and only 37% of non-managers say their company is effectively investing in developing their skills

 - Only 48% of workers say their managers meet or exceed expectations for encouraging a good working culture

 - Just 50% of workers say their managers meet or exceed expectations for helping support their work-life balance

 - 67% of non-managers say leaders don’t meet their expectations for checking on their mental wellbeing

-“Employees need leaders to step up to the plate right now, and leaders also need support,” said Morgan.
-“Companies should invest in coaching for their leaders so they can better identify and address issues that could otherwise become the reason employees leave.”
+“Employees need leaders to rise to the occasion by evolving their skillset,” said Lundholm.
+“There is an opportunity for companies to invest in coaching for their leaders so they can better identify and address issues that could otherwise become the reason employees leave.”

 For more information, download the Resetting Normal: Defining the New Era of Work whitepaper here.

 The Resetting Normal: Defining the New Era of Work study was conducted among 14,800 workers in 25 countries.
 The study explored how attitudes have changed and the implications for companies to successfully adapt in this period of transition following the pandemic.
 Results are designed to uncover new perspectives and insight on what the future world of work can and should look like.